 Acupuncture is a traditional Chinese medicine treatment for treating several medical conditions, including Crohn’s disease.
 Crohn’s disease is a chronic medical condition that causes inflammation throughout the digestive tract.

-The condition is an inflammatory bowel disorder that can cause significant discomfort and potential complications, including gastrointestinal bleeding, intestinal blockages, and abscesses.
-It can also cause significant mental stress, depression, and anxiety.
+The condition is an inflammatory bowel disorder that can cause significant discomfort and

 Acupuncture may help reduce these symptoms by affecting how the brain interprets stress and pain signals.